 Your website copy could be the difference between whether someone calls you or they click away to a competitor.

 Don’t get too hung up on getting examples of a copywriter’s work.

 A copywriter may never have written about your particular product or service or in your particular industry, but that doesn’t necessarily mean they don’t have the skills to do the job.

 Good copywriters know how to work to understand your business, your clients and your goals.
-They know how to bring all this research together into persuasive copywriting.
-You’re employing a craftsman with the right tools, not someone who hammers out identical widgets.
+They know how to bring all this research together into persuasive words.
+You’re employing a craftsman with the right tools, not someone who hammers out identical widgets day after day.

-Even if you can find a specialist in your industry, they might know too much about it.
-Specialists often lose sight of what non-experts don’t know and what they need to be told before they can be persuaded to call.
+Even if you can find a specialist in your industry, that specialist writer might know too much about your industry.
+Specialists become industry experts themselves, which means they often lose sight of what non-experts don’t know.
+A specialist can forget what your prospects need to be told and to believe before they can be persuaded to call.

-Copywriters can charge by the word, by the hour, or by a fixed fee.
+Copywriters can charge by the word, by the hour (or day), or by a fixed fee.

 Charging by the word

 The problem with paying somebody by the word is the incentive for the copywriter to write too much.
 You need someone who’s going to be succinct.
 This is especially important for any writing that will appear online.

 Elegant writing uses as few words as possible.
 Your copywriter knows that, but if every cut is going to cost that writer a dollar or more, will they be able to make it?